 Administered by your local Public Housing Agency (PHA), Section 8 receives federal funds from the U.S. Department of Housing and Urban Development (HUD).

-In order to receive housing vouchers, you must also meet other criteria related to income, assets and family composition.
-All of this will be verified when your local housing agency contacts your bank, employer and other institutions you may be associated with.
+To receive housing vouchers, you must also meet other criteria related to income, assets and family composition.
+Your local PHA will verify all of this with your bank, employer and other institutions you may be associated with.

 Where Can I Afford to Live?